RovisLab/CarlaAPI/README.md

 ## Running Carla:

-Having a valid config file, write its path in `Run_Carla.py` script and then run it.
+Run `Run_Carla.py` with the path towards a valid config file as parameter.

 ## Stopping Carla: